 OK, let’s look at this case.
 If someone fumbled the hitch (not uncommon); AND the safety chains are too long (very common); AND the safety chains are not sufficiently strong (also common); THEN if the hitch bounces off, and the tongue hits the ground to dig in, the high forces can break the chains.
 With safety chains broken, the trailer is free, and the trailer breakaway kit comes into action.

-I’m sure there are other scenarios, but that’s the best I can come up with.
-Yes, this is a “protect us from the idiots” law, so I’ll do it — especially since I see so many neglected trailers.
-For that matter, I’m not immune to being the idiot — I’ve done my share of oops.
+I’m sure there are other scenarios, too.
+Yes, many people think of it as a “protect us from the idiots” law, but if we arrange it right, it can help us too.
+For that matter, I’m not immune to being the idiot – Heaven knows I’ve done my share of oops.

 If you have better info about the use of breakaway kits, please comment below.

 So, what are the right proportions for a trailer breakaway kit cable comparing to other items?
 These things connect the trailer:

 - The Hitch.
 A solid point, and this is the baseline.